 \section{Results}

-\subsection{Mock 21-cm sky maps}
+\subsection{Mock 21-cm Sky Maps}

 Radio signals, observed by radio antennae, should be integrated over the angle, frequency and time in order to achieve the sensitivity required for specific scientific goals.
-Observing signals from high redshifts are challenging, especially, because these signals are very weak while the required angle- and frequency-resolutions are relatively high.
+Observing signals from high-redshifts is challenging, especially because these signals are very weak while the required angle- and frequency-resolutions are relatively high.
 Therefore, very intensive integration in time ($\sim 1000$ hours) is required for EOR observations in general.

 We therefore choose the beam size and the frequency bandwidth which we find adequate for generating distinctive 2D genus curves from different reionization scenarios, under the assumption of very long time integration ($\sim 1000$ hours or more).
-We generated mock 21-cm emission sky maps for our four reionization scenarios, f5, f250, f125\_125S and f125\_1000S, averaging $\dtb$ on our computational grid over the angle and the frequency.
+We generated mock 21-cm emission sky maps for our four reionization scenarios, f5, f250, f125\_125S and f125\_1000S, averaging $\dtb$ on our computational grid over angle and frequency.
 First, note that our box size corresponds to the frequency bandwidth

 and the transverse angle